Court documents show Djokovic had COVID-19 last month

-The Australian Open starts a week from Monday on Jan.
+The Australian Open starts Jan.
 17. Djokovic is the defending champion and has won the Australian Open men's singles title nine times.
 He has 20 Grand Slam singles title, a men's record he shares with Roger Federer and Rafael Nadal.

-The Australian Broadcasting Corp. and the Australian Associated Press reported details of the documents late Saturday, two days before the court hearing.

 The exemption certification said the date of the 34-year-old Serb's first positive test was Dec.
 16, 2021, “and that he had not had a fever or respiratory symptoms in the past 72 hours.”